FireInsidE-fie/EPROM/learncpp.com.md

 > [!ERROR] Failed extractions
 > If an extraction fails, the input buffer will be pretty much unusable until it is completely cleared (flushed).
+### 1.8
+Adopt the style of the project you're currently working in, if it's not yours.
+Better to work with consistency than with whatever you happen to prefer.
+Learn to use your IDE's formatting features so you keep a consistent formatting throughout your project(s). [[clang-format]] is pretty good.